VinLacer/README.md/README.md

 ❖ I'm a Eletronic Engineering stundent at Technological Federal University of Paraná.

-❖ Programming enthisiastic and game lover :D.
+❖ Programming enthusiastic and game lover :D.

 ❖ At the moment studying eletronics and trying to evolve in the programming field.